Yerevan City Tour

 Republic Square, Yerevan

-Republic Square is the heart of Yerevan and a highlight among the top 10 landmarks and attractions in Yerevan.
+Republic Square is the heart of Yerevan and a highlight among the top 10 attractions in Yerevan.
 During the week, it functions as a bustling roundabout with exits leading in every direction.
 On holidays and festival days, the square transforms: stages are erected, car traffic is blocked off, and thousands of people gather to celebrate.

 The square is surrounded by impressive buildings including the Government House, the Ministry Building, the Communications Building, the Marriott Armenia Hotel, and the History Museum of Armenia.
 In front of the museum, there are fountains that light up beautifully at night.
 Republic Square is the perfect spot to soak up some 20th-century architecture and get a feel for the pulse of modern Yerevan.
 It’s one of the liveliest places in the city, and for many, it’s the starting point of their Yerevan adventure.